bash-bastion/basalt/docs/reference/environment.md

 ### `BASALT_GLOBAL_REPO`

 The location of the source code.
 By default (when using the `install.sh` script), this will be at `${XDG_DATA_HOME:-$HOME/.local/share}/basalt/source`.
-If you move this directory to a different location, the variable will reflect that accordingly
+If you move this directory to a different location, the value will be reflected accordingly

 ### `BASALT_GLOBAL_DATA_DIR`